Feature Driven Development for Web Developers

 Design By Feature

-So, priorities are defined and the feature to be realized, are picked out.
-That’s the time to specify the requirements.
-Here for the feature Use Case model is created.
-Activity Diagram can be attached to the document as well to visualize the logic of involved use cases.
-Use cases themselves can be represented as diagram (Usa Case diagram).
-For the document review also all the team member are attended.
+With priorities set, it’s time to specify the requirements for each feature.
+A Use Case model is created, and an Activity Diagram can be attached to visualize the logic of the involved use cases.
+Use cases themselves can also be represented as a Use Case diagram.
+The whole team reviews the document.

 Technical Design - Brief Glance